← Back to Blog

 Assistant Store Manager, Regional Outlet

-The payoff: BEFORE = 8 lines and broadcasts 2003.
-AFTER = 3 lines, keeps the progression, removes the date.
-The bullets are gone because none matched the target role (operations manager).
-The Earlier Experience format is recognized by recruiters and is not date-hiding, since the roles and employers are still listed.
+The payoff: BEFORE runs 8 lines across both roles and broadcasts 2003.
+AFTER runs 3 lines, keeps the progression, removes the date.
+The bullets went because none matched the target operations manager role.
+Earlier Experience is a format recruiters recognize, not date-hiding.

 Earlier Experience section of a resume listing older job titles and companies without dates

-Three resume types ignore the 10 to 15 year rule.
-Follow the posting or institution, not the general guideline.
+Six cases ignore the 10 to 15 year rule.
+Follow the posting, not the general rule.

 Frequently Asked Questions

-Most resumes should show 10 to 15 years of work history.
+A resume should go back 10 to 15 years.
 List your last 10 to 15 years in full detail, condense older relevant roles into a brief Earlier Experience section, and cut anything older that does not support your target job.
-This keeps the resume focused and reduces age-bias screening.
+The page-count side of the same question is covered in our guide on how long a resume should be.

 Should I include jobs from 20 years ago on my resume?

-Usually no. Jobs from 20 years ago belong on a resume only if they are directly relevant to the role, such as a return to a former field or a notable employer.
+Usually no, unless they are directly relevant to the role, such as a return to a former field or a notable employer.
 If you keep them, list them under an Earlier Experience heading with the title and company only, and remove the dates.

 Should I put dates on old jobs on my resume?

 For roles within the last 15 years, always include dates.
-For older roles you choose to keep, you can omit dates and group them under an Earlier Experience section.
-Removing dates on roles from 16-plus years ago is a standard, accepted way to reduce age bias without hiding the experience itself.
+For older roles you choose to keep, omit the dates and group them under an Earlier Experience section, a standard and accepted way to reduce age bias without hiding the experience.

-How far back should an entry-level resume go?
+How far back should a resume go for entry level?

 An entry-level resume should go back as far as needed, usually 3 to 5 years, including internships, part-time jobs, and significant projects.
-At this stage you include everything relevant because you have less history.
 Drop high school jobs once you have any college or professional experience to replace them.

 How far back should an executive resume go?

-Executive resumes can go back 15 to 20 years to show the full leadership arc from manager to director to VP or C-suite.
-Detail the most recent 10 to 15 years in full.
-Compress earlier executive and director roles into one-line summaries under an Earlier Career section so the page stays two pages or less while preserving the progression story.
+Executive resumes can go back 15 to 20 years to show the full leadership arc, with the most recent 10 to 15 years detailed in full.
+Compress earlier executive and director roles into one-line summaries under an Earlier Career section so the resume stays at two pages while preserving the progression story.

 How far back should a federal or academic CV go?

-Federal resumes filed on USAJOBS require your full work history with dates, hours per week, and supervisor information for every position, with no age-based trimming.
-Academic CVs are cumulative documents and include every appointment, publication, grant, and presentation regardless of date.
-For both, follow the posting or institution rules exactly, not the 10 to 15 year guideline.
+Federal resumes filed on USAJOBS are capped at 2 pages as of September 27, 2025, so give your most relevant roles full detail instead of trimming by age, with dates, hours per week, and supervisor information for every position you list.
+Academic CVs are cumulative and include every appointment, publication, grant, and presentation regardless of date, so follow the posting or institution rules, not the 10 to 15 year guideline.